Woolworths (United Kingdom): 1900s–1910s

-1918–1982
+1920s–1930s

 After the First World War, the company continued to expand with the opening of further branches.
-By 1923 there were 130 branches, and William Lawrence Stephenson (1880–1963) became managing director.
+By 1923, there were 130 branches, and William Lawrence Stephenson (1880–1963) became managing director.
 He implemented a strategy of major expansion, with the company buying or building freehold properties.
-Many of the stores had distinctive faience tiled art deco frontages.
+Many of the shops had distinctive faience tiled art deco frontages.
 The expansion was funded entirely out of earnings and without any borrowing or further capitalisation.
 The 400th branch, at Southport, Lancashire, opened on 12 July 1930, and the company was floated on the London Stock Exchange in 1931.
 The US parent company reduced its holding in the company to 51.7% at that time.
-In 1934, the 600th store was opened, in Wallington in Surrey.
+In 1934, the 600th shop was opened, in Wallington in Surrey.

+1940s–1950s

 Expansion was effectively suspended between 1940 and 1950, owing to the Second World War and post-war restrictions, but then resumed.
 The 800th branch, at Wilton Road, Victoria, London, opened in September 1953.

+A shop was opened in Kingston in Jamaica in 1954.
+This was followed in 1959 by one in Salisbury in Southern Rhodesia (now Harare, Zimbabwe); its layout was based on that of a shop in Guildford.
+Woolworth also operated shops in Barbados, Trinidad and Tobago, and the West Indies.

-On 22 May 1958, the 1000th branch (known as "Portslade" to distinguish it from the existing Hove branch) opened in Boundary Road, Hove.
+On 22 May 1958, the 1,000th branch (known as "Portslade" to distinguish it from the existing Hove branch) opened in Boundary Road, Hove.
 The peak of 1,141 branches was reached in the late 1960s.
 From then until the US parent sold out in 1982, a number of branches were closed and sold, and at the time that ownership shifted to the UK, there were about 1,000 branches.

+1960s–1970s

-Woolworths tried the large out-of-town store or hypermarket format in the 1960s with the Woolco stores.
-While some of these stores were closed, the majority were sold to the Dee Corporation in the early 1980s and re-opened as Gateway hypermarkets, later being taken over by Asda.
+Woolworths tried the large out-of-town or hypermarket format in the 1960s with the Woolco shops.
+While some of these were closed, the majority were sold to the Dee Corporation in the early 1980s and reopened as Gateway hypermarkets, later being taken over by Asda.

-One of Woolworths' flagship stores, on Briggate in Leeds, suffered a major fire in 1969.
-The store, which opened in 1913, was spread over four floors and sustained extensive damage, requiring a total refit.
-The store was not open to the public at the time and the building was evacuated, avoiding fatalities, although some staff suffered minor injuries.
+One of Woolworths' flagship locations, on Briggate in Leeds, suffered a major fire in 1969.
+The shop, which opened in 1913, was spread over four floors and sustained extensive damage, requiring a total refit.
+The shop was not open to the public at the time and the building was evacuated, avoiding fatalities, although some staff suffered minor injuries.
 It took several hours for the fire to be fully extinguished.